5 Of The Baddest Babes Of Blaxploitation

 - Pam Grier

 Pam Grier is easily the most iconic actress to emerge from the blaxploitation genre.
 She's most notable for collaborations with Jack Hill, like Coffy and Foxy Brown, but the pair had collaborated earlier prior to the success of those films.
 Grier was influential in establishing that African American sexuality, Afro hairstyles, and big sunglasses were acceptable and far from unattractive.
 Taking a page out of Film Noir's book, Grier's characters would often have a black widow quality to them, often using their sexuality as a weapon, proving that she's the baddest and most dangerous of them all.
-Unlike many actresses that surfaced during the blaxploitation craze, Grier's career would see a resurgence in the late 90s to present.
+Unlike many actresses that surfaced during the blaxploitation craze, Grier's career would see a resurgence in the late 90s to present with the help of Quentin Tarantino’s Jackie Brown.

 Did we leave your favorite blaxploitation vixen off our list?
 We want to know.
 Share your thoughts and feelings in the comments section below, and as always, remember to viddy well, sucka!